Neurodivergent-Friendly Foods

 I get it, ordering a tasty takeaway is much easier.

-While there is no evidence that diet causes conditions like ADHD or autism, it can play a part in helping you increase your overall health.
+While there is no evidence that diet causes ADHD or autism, it can play a part in helping you increase your overall health.

 Leading psychiatrist Dr Ned Hallowell encourages us to pay attention to the foods we eat.